-Luckily, there are many different places to do this around Chicago, but if you’re not into camping and those days spent finding the right spot, fitting tent frames, and knocking in ground stakes bring back bad memories, we might just have the perfect option for you.
+Luckily, there are many different places to do this around Chicago, but if you’re not into camping and those days spent finding the right spot, fitting tent frames, and knocking in-ground stakes bring back bad memories, we might just have the perfect option for you.

-Last year we wrote about Getaway’s innovative chain of tiny cabin hideaways nestled in Michigan’s Grand Junction.
-The celestial cabins feature floor-to-ceiling windows allowing guests to wake up fully immersed in the wilderness.
+Last year, we wrote about Getaway’s innovative chain of tiny cabin hideaways nestled in Michigan’s Grand Junction.
+The celestial cabins feature floor-to-ceiling windows, allowing guests to wake up fully immersed in the wilderness.

-Located in lush landscapes and with minimalistic yet comfortable designs, they offer the perfect escape for those wanting to disconnect from busy city lives with restorative stays in the middle of nature.
+Located in lush landscapes and with minimalistic yet comfortable designs, they offer the perfect camping escape for those wanting to disconnect from busy city lives with restorative stays in the middle of nature.
 The only problem was… Getaway’s nearest outpost to Chicago was over in Barber Creek, Michigan.

-Well, all that is about to change as this fall Getaway will be opening a new location with 58 secluded cabins in none other than Illinois’ stunning Starved Rock State Park.
+Well, all that is about to change as this fall, Getaway will be opening a new location with 58 secluded cabins in none other than Illinois’ stunning Starved Rock State Park.

 Undoubtedly one of our state’s most impressive natural spectacles, Starved Rock offers over 13 miles of hiking trails, numerous cascading waterfalls, and 18 different canyons.
 It’s a little journey outside of Chicago, but still just a one-tank trip under 100 miles away.

-Added to the National Register of Historic Places in 1998, the vast ecological cosmos of Starved Rock provides an ethereal escape steeped in both history and beauty all year round.
-Whether it is during summer when outdoor enthusiasts, hikers, and nature lovers flock to enjoy the cooler climate, or in fall when the leaves turn it into a prismatic and picturesque paradise, or in winter when the many waterfalls freeze over.
+Added to the National Register of Historic Places in 1998, the vast ecological cosmos of Starved Rock provides an ethereal escape steeped in both history and beauty all year round whether it is during summer when outdoor enthusiasts, hikers, and nature lovers flock to enjoy the cooler climate, or in fall when the leaves turn it into a prismatic and picturesque paradise, or in winter when the many waterfalls freeze over.

-Opening this fall, Getaway’s new Starved Rock site reads “nestled among mature trees, rolling hills and ridges, our brand new Outpost in Ottawa, IL, features a scenic pond onsite and picturesque views from the majestic Illinois River just a short walk away.”
+Opening this fall, Getaway’s new Starved Rock site reads, “nestled among mature trees, rolling hills and ridges, our brand new Outpost in Ottawa, IL, features a scenic pond onsite and picturesque views from the majestic Illinois River just a short walk away.”